Law Cer

 Regulatory picks: requirements vs. vivid line guidelines

-When cyberattacks are in breach of international regulation
+When cyberattacks are in breach of international regulations

 https://www.medianama.com/wp-content/uploads/2019/04/EU-Cyber-Direct-Martti-Koskenniemi.jpg-1000x576.jpg